-In 2009-10, no fire deaths were recorded as a result of fires in non-domestic premises.
-However, 8 people lost their lives in fires in domestic premises.
+In North Wales in 2009-10, no fire deaths were recorded as a result of fires in non-domestic premises, but 8 people lost their lives in fires in domestic premises.
 Two of these fires had been started deliberately.
-Fire deaths are very often associated with particular vulnerabilities, so the Service will continue to focus on working with voluntary and caring agencies to identify people who are most at risk in order to target safety advice and support to greatest effect.
+As fire deaths are so often associated with particular vulnerabilities, the Service will continue to focus on working with voluntary and caring agencies to identify people who are most at risk in order to target all safety advice and support to greatest effect.